Explore Nongkhyllem Wildlife Sanctuary: Meghalaya’s Best Protected Area

 Photo: Prof. Vikramjit Kakati / Wikimedia Commons / Image For Representation Only

 The Nongkhyllem Wildlife Sanctuary address is the 20th-mile Nongpoh, Ri-Bhoi district, near Lailed village, Meghalaya.
 This sanctuary is located at a distance of 34 kilometres from Dispur and 75 kilometres from the town of Shillong.
 Entry to the sanctuary requires permission from the forest officer of Nongpoh because it is not open to drive-in tourists.
-The sanctuary has over 50 species of mammals including Bengal tigers, black bears, leopards, etc. and 25 species of reptiles, with 30 species listed in Schedule I of the Wildlife Protection Act of 1972.
-The sanctuary’s rich biodiversity attracts wildlife enthusiasts and researchers alike.
-It is a great place for tourists interested in wildlife discovery & forest exploration as well as to unwind amid the pristine beauty of nature.
+The sanctuary has over 50 species of mammals including Bengal tigers, black bears, leopards, etc. The sanctuary’s rich biodiversity attracts wildlife enthusiasts and researchers alike.
+It is one of the best places to visit in Nongpoh, a great place for tourists interested in wildlife discovery & forest exploration as well as to unwind amid the pristine beauty of nature.

 How To Reach Nongkhyllem Wildlife Sanctuary